Two of my favourites have birthdays today.

 The Bullpen Gospels is hilarious, touching, unflinching in its honesty, and unapologetic in its basic decency.
 Major league athletes are expected to be confident to the point of arrogance – in fact, we think of it as essential to their success — but in Gospels, the author turns a hard, narrow focus on his own self-doubt.
 The hilarious minor-league antics and touching tales of stepping out of his uniform to act like a real person, I had come to expect from Hayhurst’s “Non-Prospect Diary”, but I wasn’t prepared for the raw honesty regarding offseason life back in Ohio or the nagging self-doubt that regularly accompanied the pitcher everywhere, including the mound.

 If you haven’t read it, you really should.
-It remains one of my favorite baseball books of all time.
+It remains one of my favourite baseball books of all time.

-Perhaps the funniest bit in the book is the conversation he and his mom have when she phones him, waking him up, to say how proud she was to have seen him on ESPN SportsCenter’s highlights.
+Perhaps the funniest bit in the book is the conversation he and his mom have when she phones him, waking him up and telling him how proud she was to see him on ESPN SportsCenter’s highlights.
 The highlight?
 He gave up a big home run to Manny Ramirez.
 She claims not to understand why he’s not thrilled to be on national TV.
-It is just hilarious, a proud mom, excited that she saw her son on TV, and a son that wishes he could curl up and die.
+It is hilarious, a proud mom, excited that she saw her son on TV and a son who wishes he could curl up and die.

 His third book, Bigger Than the Game, focused on his second season in the Blue Jays organization.
-I said in my review that it was my favorite of the three.
-He talks about the depression that goes along with rehabbing an injury, how teammates reacted to his first book coming out, and, as always, is filled with his terrific sense of humor.
-I recently reread it and I still think it is my favorite.
+I said in my review that it was my favourite of the three.
+He talks about the depression that goes along with rehabbing an injury, how teammates reacted to his first book coming out, and, as always, is filled with his terrific sense of humour.
+I recently reread it, and I still think it is my favourite.

 I still think the books could be turned into a good movie.

 After leaving the game as a player, Dirk worked as a TV analyst (sometimes alongside Gregg Zaun).
-I thought he was pretty good in the role, but he did ruffle some feathers with his honesty.
+I thought he was pretty good in the role, but he did ruffle some feathers with his brand of honesty.
 J.P.
 Arencibia, in particular, wasn’t a fan.
-After the TV job ended, he worked in radio for a couple of seasons, but now he seems to be out of broadcasting.
+So after the TV job ended, he worked in radio for a couple of seasons, but now he seems to be out of broadcasting.
 I don’t think Dirk did well in the political end of broadcasting.